Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 10.16.29 UTC
+- WIB: Sabtu, 6 Desember 2025 11.32.17 UTC
-- WITA: Sabtu, 6 Desember 2025 11.16.29 UTC
+- WITA: Sabtu, 6 Desember 2025 12.32.17 UTC
-- WIT: Sabtu, 6 Desember 2025 12.16.29 UTC
+- WIT: Sabtu, 6 Desember 2025 13.32.17 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"Style is a reflection of your attitude and your personality."

-Kategori: friendship
+Kategori: attitude